Resource Management: Token Usage and Cost Tracking with Langfuse¶

 2. CallbackHandler() - Created inside the @observe() function, it automatically attaches to the current trace and captures LangChain-specific metrics (tokens, costs, latency).

-3. Session tracking - Multiple calls can be grouped under the same session_id using langfuse_client.update_current_trace(session_id=...).
+3. Session tracking - Multiple calls can be grouped under the same session_id by passing config={"metadata": {"langfuse_session_id": session_id}} to LangChain calls.
 This lets you group all calls from a single run together.

-4. Unique session IDs - Generated with ulid in the format {TEAM_NAME}-{ULID} for easy identification.
+4. Unique session IDs - Generated with ulid in the format {TEAM_NAME}-{ULID} for easy identification. session_id must not contain blank spaces; normalize TEAM_NAME by replacing spaces with - when building the ID (your team name in other contexts may still include spaces).

 What Gets Tracked Automatically¶